 - ISO 9001 Certified

-The Ashveyor’s small cast iron vessels to not require a vent valve, a level probe or a discharge valve.
-Each cycle clears away deposited ash from the feed hopper leaving them empty.
-Each line of ash conveyor systems on each ESP field, economizer or bag house cycle simultaneously to transfer the ash through a common pipeline.
+The Ashveyor’s small cast iron vessels do not require a vent valve, a level probe, or a discharge valve.
+Each cycle clears away deposited ash from the feed hopper, leaving them empty.
+Each line of the pneumatic conveying system, on each ESP field, economizer or baghouse cycle simultaneously transfers the ash through a common pipeline.
 Diverter valves for each feed point are not required and system controls are equally as simple.

 Sequence of Operation

 1. System at Rest

 Pneumatic conveying system is waiting for sufficient ash to accumulate in the hoppers.
 Dome valves (1) are closed and sealed conveying air valve (2) is closed.

 2. System Fill Cycle Commences